cvc5/ethos/user_manual.md

 ### Declaring theory signatures

 In Eunoia, as in SMT-LIB version 3.0, a common BNF is used to specify _terms_ (expressions denoting values), _types_ (expressions denoting sets of values) and _kinds_ (expressions denoting sets of types).
-In this document, unless specified otherwise, we will use _term_ more generally to refer to a value term, a type, or a kind Terms are composed of applications, built-in operators of the language (e.g., for performing computations, see [computation](#computation)), literals (see [literals](#literals)), and three kinds of atomic terms (_constants_, _variables_, and _parameters_) which we describe in the following.
+In this document, unless specified otherwise, we will use _term_ more generally to refer to a value term, a type, or a kind.
+Terms are composed of applications, built-in operators of the language (e.g., for performing computations, see [computation](#computation)), literals (see [literals](#literals)), and three kinds of atomic terms (_constants_, _variables_, and _parameters_) which we describe in the following.
 A _function (symbol)_ is an atomic term having a function type, that is, a type of the form `(-> ... ...)`.
 The builtin `eo::define` binder can be used for specifying terms that contain common subterms analogously to `let` binders in other languages.

 The core language of Eunoia does not have any builtin SMT-LIB theories.
 Instead, SMT-LIB theories may defined as Eunoia signatures.
-To enable that, the Eunoia language has the following builtin constants:
+For this purpose, the Eunoia language has the following builtin constants:

 - `Type`, denoting the kind of all types,
 - `->`, denoting the function type,